 The older seniors with lower income levels and levels of education are less likely to be comfortable with computers, smartphones, and tablets, and they may not have the skill set they need to find medical information, make appointments, or refill prescriptions.
 To reach your entire audience, you’ll want to use a combination of print, digital and broadcast media.

-5 Ways to Connect with Your Older Audience
+5 Ways of Connect with Seniors and Your Older Audience

 Even though those age 65 and older make up only 13 percent of the population, the Centers for Medicare & Medicaid Services reports that this group was responsible for about 34 percent of all healthcare expenditures in 2012.

-Connect with this profitable population with these five tips:
+Make connecting with seniors and engaging this profitable population easier with these five tips:

 - Understand their needs.
 As you market online to seniors, focus on the life goals you’re helping them achieve.
 The benefits of a joint replacement program, for instance, allow your patients to painlessly travel, push a grandchild in a stroller or have the ability to remain in their homes independently.